rezabmirzaei/python-flask/README.md

 # python-flask

-Sceleton code for a simple Python/Flask application with the following setup:
+Skeleton code for a simple Python/Flask application with the following setup:

 * Rest API
 * Server side session management